sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Start implementing `contains` filter predicate (see [#18584](https://github.com/sourcegraph/sourcegraph/issues/18584))
 - **Work log:**
     - 2021-02-26: Added backend optimizations to `select`.
 Made progress understanding how to integrate pings--to reduce effort, we should add pings for `select` and `contains` at the same time.
 Discussed `contains` implementation and scaffolding.
 Started related refactoring to query inputs to generally help clean implementation.
-    - 2021-03-04: Polised all of `select` including support for `symbol.kind` and frontend autocompletion.
+    - 2021-03-04: Polished all of `select` including support for `symbol.kind` and frontend autocompletion.
 Started initial implementation of `contains` on the frontend/backend.
 Pings for `select` will be added along with `contains` implementation.
 Outcomes met.
+	- 2021-03-05: Implemented `contains`, but the implementation was a bit dirty, so decided to spend some time refactoring before merging

 ### Clean up graphqlbackend resolvers
 - **Owner(s):** Camden